 Copper price forecast: Is the metal a buy on China reopening expectations?

 The price of copper has made some headway after falling to its lowest level since November 2020 on 15 July 2022.
-The metal was trading at around $3.90 as of the time of writing on 14 December 2022, although base metal prices have retreated significantly since the record highs seen in March.
+The metal started 2023 at $3.84 and has risen 6.7% to trade at around $4.10 as of the time of writing on 14 April, although base metal prices have retreated significantly since the record highs seen in March last year.

-Over the closing months of the year, however, the metal began to recover as investors once again flocked to cyclical metals in response to a lower USD and rising prospects for a reopening in China.
+Over the closing months of 2022, however, the metal began to recover as investors once again flocked to cyclical metals in response to a lower USD and rising prospects for a reopening in China.

 Is the current price a buying opportunity, or would a short position on copper be more profitable?